Snehal-A-S/GEMS-Backend-Task/Readme.md

-# 🗂️ Task Management REST API
+# 🗂️User And Task Management REST API

 This is a simple Task Management backend system built with **Node.js**, **Express.js**, and **MongoDB**, designed as part of the **GEMS Internship Backend Task**.